International Institute of Los Angeles – Child Development Division (Preschool & Child Care Programs)

 About

-International Institute of Los Angeles – Child Development Division (Preschool & Child Care Programs) offers part-day and full-day preschool programs that use the HighScope Curriculum based on active learning and positive interactions with adults and peers.
-The preschool program addresses all areas of development through 8 content areas and 56 key developmental indicators, and children in diapers are welcome in these preschool programs.
-Most preschool sites have full-day hours from 6:30am to 6pm, and meals are served family-style with freshly cooked breakfasts, lunches, and snacks prepared in an on-site state-of-the-art commercial kitchen and delivered to IILA preschools and other child care centers throughout Los Angeles.
+International Institute of Los Angeles – Child Development Division (Preschool & Child Care Programs) uses the HighScope Curriculum based on active learning and positive interactions with adults and peers.
+Children are served meals family-style, and an on-site state-of-the-art commercial kitchen prepares and delivers freshly cooked breakfasts, lunches, and snacks to the preschools and other child care centers throughout Los Angeles.

 • Ages: 0–13 years old

-• Schedule: Staff are available Monday 8am–6pm and Tuesday–Friday 8am–5pm; most preschool sites have full-day hours 6:30am–6pm
+• Schedule: Staff are available Monday 8am–6pm and Tuesday–Friday 8am–5pm, and most preschool sites have full-day hours from 6:30am–6pm

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.